This 2020 Australian/UK review subject was AGEs:

 Receptor for Advanced glycation end products (RAGE) signals via transcription factor NF-kB increasing gene expression of inflammatory mediators and production of ROS (reactive oxygen species).”

 https://onlinelibrary.wiley.com/doi/abs/10.1002/mnfr.201900934 “The Role of Dietary Advanced Glycation End Products (AGEs) in Metabolic Dysfunction” (not freely available)

 Let’s use the Australian 2019 Sulforaphane: Its “Coming of Age” as a Clinically Relevant Nutraceutical in the Prevention and Treatment of Chronic Disease as a reference for how sulforaphane may counter effects of AGEs:

 1. “Activation of inflammatory pathways”

 “Antioxidants in general and glutathione in particular can be depleted rapidly under conditions of oxidative stress, and this can signal inflammatory pathways associated with NF-κB.
 SFN [sulforaphane] has been shown to inhibit NF-κB in endothelial cells.

 Two key inflammatory cytokines were measured at four time points in forty healthy overweight people [our model clinical trial, Effects of long-term consumption of broccoli sprouts on inflammatory markers in overweight subjects].
-The levels of both interleukin-6 (Il-6) and C-reactive protein (CRP) declined over the 70 days during which the sprouts were ingested.
+Levels of both interleukin-6 (Il-6) and C-reactive protein (CRP) declined over the 70 days during which sprouts were ingested.
 These biomarkers were measured again at day 90, wherein it was found that Il-6 continued to decline, whereas CRP climbed again.
 When the final measurement was taken at day 160, CRP, although climbing, had not returned to its baseline value.
 Il-6 remained significantly below the baseline level at day 160.”

 2. “When production overrides detoxification”